GillianMASSE/volatility3-plugin-procdump/Report.md

 The final version of the `ProcdumpCustom` plugin was designed to replicate and modernize the behavior of the original Volatility 2 `procdump` plugin, while leveraging the capabilities and structure of the Volatility 3 framework.

-The plugin begins by **enumerating all active processes** using the `pslist` module, which is a reliable and standard way to retrieve the process list via the Windows kernel module provided in the configuration.
-Once the relevant processes are identified, the plugin uses an optional PID filter to target only specific processes as specified by the user.
-This allows precise targeting and avoids unnecessary dumping of irrelevant memory segments.
+The plugin begins by **enumerating all active processes** using the `pslist` module.
+This module is a reliable and standard method to retrieve the process list via the Windows kernel module provided in the configuration.
+Once the relevant processes are identified, the plugin can apply an **optional PID filter** to target only specific processes as specified by the user.
+This feature allows for **precise targeting** and avoids unnecessary dumping of irrelevant memory segments.

-For each selected process, the plugin then attempts to traverse its **Virtual Address Descriptor (VAD) tree**, which represents the structure of allocated memory regions.
-This traversal ensures a more comprehensive and realistic view of memory, compared to relying solely on the `ImageBaseAddress` from the process's PEB, which often fails in Volatility 3 due to permission or mapping issues.
+For each selected process, the plugin attempts to **traverse its Virtual Address Descriptor (VAD) tree**, which represents the structure of allocated memory regions.
+This traversal ensures a more **comprehensive and realistic view** of memory, as opposed to relying solely on the `ImageBaseAddress` from the process's PEB — a method that frequently fails in Volatility 3 due to permission or mapping issues.

+During this traversal, each VAD region is read from memory and **dumped into a `.dmp` file**.
+The filename includes:

+* the process name,
+* its PID,
-During the traversal, each VAD region is read from memory and **dumped into a `.dmp` file**.
-The filename includes the process name, its PID, and the memory range of the region, helping analysts understand the origin and scope of the memory segment.
+* and the memory range of the region, helping analysts understand the origin and scope of each extracted memory segment.

-To ensure that the dumped memory contains potentially valid executable data, the plugin performs a lightweight check for the **"MZ" signature** at the beginning of the memory content, which indicates a valid Portable Executable (PE) header.
+To ensure that the dumped memory contains potentially valid executable data, the plugin performs a lightweight check for the **"MZ" signature** at the beginning of the memory content.
+This signature indicates a valid Portable Executable (PE) header.
 Although not a guarantee of full integrity, this heuristic greatly reduces the number of unusable dumps.

 The plugin is also **robust in handling errors and exceptions**.
-If a memory region is inaccessible due to invalid addresses or insufficient privileges, it catches the exception and logs a descriptive error message in the output.
-This ensures that the entire plugin doesn't fail because of one bad region and provides useful diagnostic information to the user.
+If a memory region is inaccessible, due to invalid addresses or insufficient privileges, the plugin catches the exception and logs a descriptive error message in the output.
+This approach ensures that the entire plugin doesn't fail because of a single bad memory region, and provides **useful diagnostic information** to the user.

-As a result, the final plugin behaves in a predictable, transparent, and user-friendly way, mirroring the intent of the original `procdump` while adapting it to the new Volatility 3 standards.
+As a result, the final plugin behaves in a **predictable, transparent, and user-friendly** manner, mirroring the intent of the original `procdump`, while fully adapting it to the **modern standards of Volatility 3**.
+.

 ### 5. Evaluation